ENSL/ensl.org/DEVELOPMENT.md

 1. Puma should be running (eg. spring), and if debugger is used it should be able to connect via docker-compose up
 1. Should directories exist?
 1. docker-compose has some .env specific vars and then
+1. The env variables are not always loaded causing mysterious issues.
+1. How much in env vars?

 ## Best practices